Buddhism in China-- Connecting with the Source

 Each year, from 2009 to 2012 the program took groups of scholars to study religious sites in different regions of China.
 Through personal tours participants gained on-the-ground knowledge of the history and diversity of Buddhism in China, its relationship to other cultural institutions, and its ongoing vitality.
 Special attention was given to introducing participants to potential sources and avenues for research, and promoting interaction with Chinese scholars and religious professionals.
 Our program was also geared towards fostering international exchange and building networks among scholars of Chinese religion, history, and culture.

-The Woodenfish “Buddhism in China—Connecting with the Source Program” is a semi-annual program, sponsored by the Woodenfish Project, that offers faculty, graduate students, and advanced undergraduates opportunities for direct and intensive engagement with important historical centers of Chinese Buddhism and culture.
+Starting from 2012, Woodenfish launched the “Buddhism in China—Connecting with the Source Program”.
+This is a semi-annual program that offers faculty, graduate students, and advanced undergraduates opportunities for direct and intensive engagement with important historical centers of Chinese Buddhism and culture.
 Previous programs have included a Platform Sutra Seminar in Nanhua Temple led by Peter Gregory (Smith College), a Guanyin Seminar on Mt.
 Putuo by Chün-fang Yü (Columbia University) and Bhikkhuni Vinaya Seminar by Ann Heirman (Ghent University) at Sichuan Nuns College.
-Now this is our fourth Connecting with the Source Program in China, and we invite renowned scholar Professor Daniel B. Stevenson on Tiantai Study to lead a seminar at Mount Tiantai.
+The summer 2014 we invited renowned scholar Professor Daniel B. Stevenson on Tiantai Study to lead a seminar at Mt.
+Tiantai.